 In 2022, 21 holes were drilled for a total of 5,880 m.
-The Wenot target was tested along a 2.8 km strike.
+The Wenot target was tested along a 2.8 km strike, signficantly beyond the 1.5 km original pit.
 Eight (8) holes tested the western extension of the new Wenot deposit, as far as 900 m west of the previously mined Wenot pit area.
-This area is un-mined, other than surficial saprolite, so is an attractive target for near surface deposits.
+This area is un-mined, other than some surficial saprolite, so is an attractive target for near surface deposits.
 The Wenot shear and associated quartz-feldspar porphyry with gold mineralization was encountered in all holes.
-At the far west end of the Wenot shear corridor, two dominant gold-bearing zones persist, illustrated in hole 220DD-047 which intersected: 2.5 g/t Au over 9.9 m and 5.96 g/t Au over 2.4 m.
+At the far west end of the Wenot shear corridor, two dominant gold-bearing zones persist, illustrated in hole 22ODD-047 which intersected: 2.5 g/t Au over 9.9 m and 5.96 g/t Au over 2.4 m.
 Two holes at the far eastern end of the Wenot deposit confirmed the presence of gold mineralization associated with the shear to at least 400m east of the Wenot pit.
-Highlights include: 37.83 g/t Au over 2.0 m and 1.85 g/t over 12.7m in Hole 220DD-046, and 1.84 g/t Au over 9.2 m in Hole 220DD-049.
-The confirmation of mineralization along a 2.8 km strike of the Wenot shear illustrates the vast potential of this gold-bearing structural corridor.
+Highlights include: 37.83 g/t Au over 2.0 m and 1.85 g/t over 12.7m in Hole 22ODD-